-- the timely initiation, continuation and completion of our Phase 3 clinical trials for roxadustat, which will depend substantially upon requirements for such trials imposed by the U.S. Food and Drug Administration ("FDA") and other regulatory agencies and bodies and the continued commitment and coordinated and timely performance by our third party collaboration partners, AstraZeneca and Astellas; - the timely initiation and completion of our Phase 2 clinical trials for pamrevlumab, including in IPF, pancreatic cancer, DMD, and liver fibrosis; - our ability to demonstrate the safety and efficacy of our product candidates to the satisfaction of the relevant regulatory authorities; - whether we are required by the FDA or other regulatory authorities to conduct additional clinical trials, and the scope and nature of such clinical trials, prior to approval to market our products; - the timely receipt of necessary marketing approvals from the FDA and foreign regulatory authorities, including pricing and reimbursement determinations;
+- the timely completion of data analyses from our Phase 3 clinical trials for roxadustat, which will depend substantially upon requirements for such trials imposed by the U.S. Food and Drug Administration ("FDA") and other regulatory agencies and bodies and the continued commitment and coordinated and timely performance by our third party collaboration partners, AstraZeneca and Astellas; - the timely initiation and completion of our clinical trials for pamrevlumab, including in IPF, pancreatic cancer and DMD; - our ability to demonstrate the safety and efficacy of our product candidates to the satisfaction of the relevant regulatory authorities;

-- the ability to successfully commercialize our product candidates, if approved, for marketing and sale by the FDA or foreign regulatory authorities, whether alone or in collaboration with others; - our ability and the ability of our third party manufacturing partners to manufacture quantities of our product candidates at quality levels necessary to meet regulatory requirements and at a scale sufficient to meet anticipated demand at a cost that allows us to achieve profitability; - our success in educating health care providers and patients about the benefits, risks, administration and use of our product candidates, if approved; - acceptance of our product candidates, if approved, as safe and effective by patients and the healthcare community; - the success of efforts to enter into relationships with large dialysis organizations involving the administration of roxadustat to dialysis patients; - the achievement and maintenance of compliance with all regulatory requirements applicable to our product candidates; - the maintenance of an acceptable safety profile of our products following any approval; - the availability, perceived advantages, relative cost, relative safety, and relative efficacy of alternative and competitive treatments; - our ability to obtain and sustain an adequate level of pricing or reimbursement for our products by third party payors; - our ability to enforce successfully our intellectual property rights for our product candidates and against the products of potential competitors; and - our ability to avoid or succeed in third party patent interference or patent infringement claims.
+- the ultimate approval criteria (including non-inferiority margins and statistical analyses methods), indications, patient populations, and ultimate benefit-risk analysis used by regulatory authorities in their approval processes; - whether we are required by the FDA or other regulatory authorities to conduct additional clinical trials, and the scope and nature of such clinical trials, prior to approval to market our products; - the timely receipt of necessary marketing approvals from the FDA and foreign regulatory authorities, including pricing and reimbursement determinations; - the ability to successfully commercialize our product candidates, if approved, for marketing and sale by the FDA or foreign regulatory authorities, whether alone or in collaboration with others; - our ability and the ability of our third party manufacturing partners to manufacture quantities of our product candidates at quality levels necessary to meet regulatory requirements and at a scale sufficient to meet anticipated demand at a cost that allows us to achieve profitability; - our success in educating health care providers and patients about the benefits, risks, administration and use of our product candidates, if approved; - acceptance of our product candidates, if approved, as safe and effective by patients and the healthcare community; - the success of efforts to enter into relationships with large dialysis organizations involving the administration of roxadustat to dialysis patients; - the achievement and maintenance of compliance with all regulatory requirements applicable to our product candidates; - the maintenance of an acceptable safety profile of our products following any approval; - the availability, perceived advantages, relative cost, relative safety, and relative efficacy of alternative and competitive treatments; - our ability to obtain and sustain an adequate level of pricing or reimbursement for our products by third party payors; - our ability to enforce successfully our intellectual property rights for our product candidates and against the products of potential competitors; and - our ability to avoid or succeed in third party patent interference or patent infringement claims.